Browsing Category

 A Hidden Life

-If ever a film waved a flag for cinema to resist the death knell brought on by streaming services, surely it is this gorgeous gem by master magician Terence Malick, back in top form after a series of ineffective films.
-Yes, this one is a long film but so was World War Two.
-Malick, working here with a true story of a conscientious objector, Austrian farmer Franz Jägerstätter, has created a stunning religious poem — I’ve been going to TIFF for almost thirty years and this is the first time I’ve spotted nuns in the audience.
-Utterly majestic, with an urgent message for contemporary culture, A Hidden Life will nevertheless challenge some filmgoers.
-Mostly Malick is working with faith and the struggle to keep it in a time of great evil.
+If ever a film waved a flag for cinema to resist the death toll brought on by streaming services, indeed it is this gorgeous gem by master magician Terence Malick, back in top form after a series of ineffective films.
+This is a long film, but so was World War Two.
+Malick, working here with a true story of a conscientious objector, Austrian farmer Franz Jägerstätter, has created a stunning religious poem — I’ve been going to TIFF for almost thirty years, and this is the first time I’ve spotted nuns in the audience.
+Utterly majestic, with an urgent message for contemporary culture, A Hidden Life will challenge some filmgoers.
+Primarily Malick is working with faith and the struggle to keep it in a time of great evil.
 This filmgoer fell in love at the start.
-Top marks for the best looking film of the festival-and surely the entire year—it is all gasp-worthy— a majestic score, and a pair of actors who made me believe in their love story.
-I am still thinking about what is essentially the most heroic and urgent film I saw after screening forty festival films.
-It is not the only film dividing audiences at the festival but it is the most worthy.
-Look for it in theatres mid-December.
+Top marks for the best-looking film of the festival and indeed the entire year—it is all gasp-worthy— a majestic score and a pair of actors who made me believe in their love story.
+After screening forty festival films, I am still thinking about what is essentially the most heroic and urgent film I saw.
+It is not the only film dividing audiences at the festival but the most worthy.
+Look for it in theatres in mid-December.

 Jojo Rabbit

 We are still in World War Two territory but this time, an abrupt turn in tone, with the zany dark satire of Jojo Rabbit.
-Despite dividing audiences and critics alike, (I met several in lineups who disliked it intensely), this film still managed to scoop the People’s Choice award on the final day of the festival.
-After the pedestrian choice of Green Book here last year, that comes as welcome news.
-New Zealand’s Taika Waititi, acting here as the writer, director as well as onscreen star, plays an idiotic version of Adolph Hitler, who is also an imaginary friend of a lonely German boy, nicknamed Jojo Rabbit by bullies in his Hitler Youth camp.
-Sam Rockwell is in this film which immediately makes it worth looking at for this fangirl, but he is aided by very strong performances of two youthful actors to watch, Roman Griffth and Thomasin McKenzie (last seen in the excellent 2018 film, Leave No Trace).
-Jojo Rabbit attempts to balance sweet and silly; horror and comedy.
-The mocking works, just, if not as sharp as a recent stellar TIFF satire, Death of Stalin (2017) How anxious about the film’s reception are the folks behind this film?
-Check out the poster above which spells out exactly the film’s intent: anti-hate.
-Waititi, who received a rapturous ovation at the screening I attended, told us all at the screening he made the film very pointedly, likening our current climate with 1933.
+Despite dividing audiences and critics alike, (I met several in lineups who disliked it intensely), this film still managed to scoop the People’s Choice award on the festival’s final day, after the pedestrian choice of Green Book here last year, which comes as welcome news.
+New Zealand’s Taika Waititi, acting here as the writer, director as well as onscreen star, plays an idiotic version of Adolph Hitler, who is also an imaginary friend of a lonely German boy nicknamed Jojo Rabbit by bullies in his Hitler Youth camp.
+Sam Rockwell is in this film which immediately makes it worth looking at for this fangirl.
+Still, he is aided by solid performances of two youthful actors, Roman Griffth and Thomasin McKenzie (last seen in the excellent 2018 film, Leave No Trace).
+Jojo Rabbit attempts to balance sweet and silly, horror and comedy.
+The mocking works, if not as sharp as a recent stellar TIFF satire, Death of Stalin (2017).
+How anxious about the film’s reception are the folks behind this film?
+Check out the poster above, which spells out precisely the film’s intent: anti-hate.
+Waititi, who received a rapturous ovation at the screening I attended, told us that he pointedly made the film, likening our current climate to 1933.

 We are in danger, again, of apathy.